kwrooijen/tauri-cljs/README.md

 ```

 Next we want to open a Tauri window.
 Tauri and Shadow-cljs are configured to
 port 3449 by default.
-Shadow-cljs will server assets from that port, and Tauri
+Shadow-cljs will serve assets from that port, and Tauri
 will listen.
 Open another terminal and run the following command to start Tauri.

 ```sh